29 March 2023

 Our established and well regarded research communities undertake world leading research and the department offers a range of commercial services to external clients.

-Our Physiotherapy, Occupational Therapy, Social Work and Sport Programmes offer a diverse range of placements for students in internationally renowned hospitals, community and industry settings.
-We are also proud to offer experience and placements in our Clinical Exercise and Rehabilitation (CLEAR) unit, our Health Clinics and our Activities of Daily Living (ADL) suite.
+Our Physiotherapy, Occupational Therapy, Paramedic Science, Dietetics, Nutrition and Sport courses offer a diverse range of placements for students in internationally renowned hospitals, community and industry settings.
+We are also proud to offer experience and placements in our Clinical Exercise and Rehabilitation (CLEAR) unit, Centre for Nutrition and Health and our Activities of Daily Living (ADL) suite.

 Connect with us on our social media channels.